Syncing 10,000 leads/mo? GET A DEMO

 • Skip out on models’ faces unless it’s a crucial part of the ad: Ads without faces often perform better than those with faces in them.

-• Use software tools: Right tools can ensure the quality is top-notch, and avoid generic or irrelevant visual elements.
+• Use software tools: The right tools can ensure the quality is top-notch, and avoid generic or irrelevant visual elements.
 If you want to create your own images, for example, you can rely on the latest platforms to turn your vision into AI art based on an existing photo, keywords, or prompts.

 2. The copy